Harsh-io/EVA-Speak/readme.md

 npm.cmd run dev
 ```

 Open `http://localhost:5173`.
 The API runs on `http://localhost:3001`.
-Build the frontend with
+For a production-style local
-`npm.cmd run build`, or run only the API with `npm.cmd start`.
+run, use `npm.cmd run build`, then `npm.cmd start`, and open `http://localhost:3001`.

 API endpoints: